 But, getting setup correctly is an important start.
-For that see our overview of Microsoft Teams.
+For that see our overview of Microsoft Teams before thinking about these best tips.

 Once you're up and running, feeling comfortable with the platform, and want to do more, it's time to use these tips and tricks to get the most out of Microsoft Teams.